Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Premium Seating at Volcano Bay

-Whereas a cabana will entitle you to a sheltered area that you can call your own (well, for the day, at least), Premium Seating will nab you a stretch of real estate – located in several different zones all throughout the water park – that will also be marked off just for you.
+While a cabana gives you a sheltered area that’s all yours for the day, Premium Seating gets you a stretch of real estate, located in several different zones all throughout the water park, that will also be marked off just for you.
 Although it doesn’t come with an actual building to hide away in, it does come with a pair of padded loungers that are equipped with an adjustable shade canopy and a built-in storage lockbox.
 You’ll also receive an area attendant who will take your food and drink orders – and, yes, an escort who will show you where your reserved seating is when you first enter Volcano Bay for the day.

-How do I book this, and what will it cost me?
+How do I book a Cabana or Premium Seating, and what will it cost me?

-A single cabana, which holds up to six people, comes in a couple of different flavors: a stand-alone building (for more privacy) or the ground floor of a two-story unit (for convenience and accessibility, though you’ll more than likely be sharing the second level with another group) both start at $159.99 and go all the way up to $449.99 per day.
+A single cabana, which holds up to six people, comes in a couple of different flavors: a stand-alone building (for more privacy) or the ground floor of a two-story unit (for convenience and accessibility, though you’ll more than likely be sharing the second level with another group) both start at $159.99 and go all the way up to $449.99 per day( Universal Orlando 2025 pricing sheet ).
 The upper level (which, Universal promises, will offer spectacular views) will cost you anywhere from $199.99 to $549.99 – or higher.

 A family suite cabana, meanwhile, holds up to 16 people and will automatically grant you a large stand-alone building.
 Pricing here starts at $299.99 and can reach at least $599.99.